pragmint/open-practices/practices/perform-automated-code-analysis.md

 ## When to Experiment

-- **Developers** need fast feedback on bugs, design issues, and inconsistencies so they can work more efficiently and avoid waiting for review cycles.
+- "I am a developer and I need fast feedback on bugs, design issues, and inconsistencies so I can work more efficiently and avoid waiting for review cycles."
-- **QA engineers** need to identify high-risk areas earlier so they can effectively focus their limited testing time.
+- "I am a QA engineer and I need to identify high-risk areas earlier so I can effectively focus my limited testing time."
-- **Tech leads or managers** need to enforce consistent code quality across the team so they can deliver successful products without increasing review overhead.
+- "I am a tech lead or manager and I need to enforce consistent code quality across the team so we can deliver successful products without increasing review overhead."

 ## How to Gain Traction